StubGenPro

 Which deductions appear on the Philippines paystub?

 Default deduction lines: SSS Contribution, PhilHealth, Pag-IBIG (HDMF), Withholding Tax.
-Every line label and amount is editable so you can match your real payslip exactly.
+Every label and amount is editable so you can match your real payslip exactly.

 Which tax and identifier fields are required?